Quick answers

 It is early-adopter only

-Here is the detail that changes the whole decision, and it is the one the prep-guide industry skips.
+Stay with this, because the detail that changes the whole decision is the one the prep-guide industry skips.
 The certification is currently in an early-adopter phase.
 Anthropic’s own enrollment page describes the present course as existing to issue early-adopter badges to beta-program participants, and marks broader access as not yet available.

+This grates about the early-cert market.
 So if you have read a confident article listing the exam as sixty questions, a hundred and twenty minutes, a specific passing score, and a specific fee, treat that with care.
 Anthropic has not published those numbers on its own pages.
 They come from third-party certification-prep sites, and one of those sites, claudecertifications.com, has a name designed to read as official and is not.
+It is rubbish dressed up in serif headers.
 This is worth saying plainly because it is the most common way people get misled about a new certification: a vendor announces a credential, the announcement is thin, and within weeks a layer of unofficial sites fills the gap with specifics that look authoritative because nothing official contradicts them.
 When you research this cert, anchor on anthropic.com and the Anthropic Academy domain.
 If a detail is not on those, hold it loosely.
 The cert being early-adopter only is not a reason to ignore it.
 It is a reason to stop treating a beta as a settled thing.

 The real offer right now